openshift/oadp-operator/README.md

 velero_feature_flags:
 - EnableCSI
 ```
-- Enabling Velero plugin for vSphere: To enable vSphere plugin you need to add thre things in the `konveyor.openshift.io_v1alpha1_velero_cr.yaml` file during deployment.
+- Enabling Velero plugin for vSphere: To enable vSphere plugin you need to do the following things in the `konveyor.openshift.io_v1alpha1_velero_cr.yaml` file during deployment.
   - First, add `vsphere` under the `default_velero_plugins`
   - Second, add `EnableLocalMode` under the `velero_feature_flags`
   - Lastly, add the flag `use_upstream_images` and set it as `true`.